Kiruna: Space research

-Mining plays a major role as a source of national income and employment for Kiruna and the surrounding region.
-As with most of Northern Sweden the area is rich with Magnetite which is mined to produce various Iron ore products which are then transported by rail to Narvik port in Norway to be shipped to customers around the world.

-Large-scale mining in Kiruna started in the 19th century right around the time the major Swedish mining company LKAB was founded in 1890.

 Tourism

 In winter, the Icehotel in nearby Jukkasjärvi and the northern lights attract tourists.
 The long and certain snow cover, which generally lasts from October to May, and frozen lakes and rivers facilitate cross-country and alpine skiing, dog sledding and snowmobiling.
 There is ice climbing in the mountains and ice skating on lakes or rivers.
 The annual Snow Festival is held over the last weekend of January and includes scooter jumping, reindeer racing and an ice sculpture contest.